parcoil/dotline/README.md

 #### ⚠️ if the crosshair disapears in game try setting the game to windowed fullscreen mode.

 ### 🎯 Adding Preset Crosshairs

-#### ⚠️ if you are adding a preset crosshair, be sure to have your github username to the creator field

 Preset crosshairs are located in `src/renderer/src/lib/presets.ts`.